Keetmanshoop: Politics

 Keetmanshoop is a municipality, governed by council that currently comprises seven seats.

 In the 2010 local authority election, a total of 3,156 votes were cast in the city.
 SWAPO won with approximately 48% of the vote.
 Of the three other parties seeking votes in the election, Rally for Democracy and Progress (RDP) received approximately 35% of the vote, followed by the Democratic Party of Namibia (DPN, 10%) and the Democratic Turnhalle Alliance (DTA, 7%).

 The 2015 local authority election was won by SWAPO by a much larger margin.
 SWAPO accumulated 2,337 votes and won five seats in the municipal council.
 DTA (538 votes) and RDP (186 votes) gained one seat each.

 The 2020 Namibian local authority election was won by LPM.
 LPM accumulated 3,619 votes and won five seats in the municipal council.
 SWAPO (1648 votes) gained two seats.
+Annelize Knaus served as the Mayor deputised by McDonald Hanse.

+For the 2025 Namibian local and regional elections, LPM accumulated 3,080 votes and won three seats in the municipal council.
+SWAPO with 3,064 which also gained three seats followed by IPC (339 votes) with one seat.
+Other parties such as Affirmative repositioning gained 307 votes, PDM gained 149 votes and UNP with 19 votes.
+Francis M. Swartbooi is currently serving as Mayor while Easter Isaack serving as the Chairperson of the Management committee.